arkanalexei/programming-algorithms/README.md

-# Python Alogorithms
+# Programming Algorithms

-A all in one place for most od the python Alogorithms
+An all in one place for any Programming Algorithms

 ## License